jbhiggi/portfolio/README.md

 # Jack Higginson – Project Portfolio

+Hi, I’m Jack — an astrophysics PhD student exploring applications of advanced statistical and ML techniques to both astrophysics and financial markets.

-A top-level repo that summarizes my Astrophysics and Finance repos.
+This is a top-level repo that summarizes my Astrophysics and Finance repos.

 ## 🪐 Astrophysics Projects